 It's worth noting that every Scandinavian country has several variations but some aspects of the sauna experience are universal across the Nordic region.
 So, what illustrates the Nordic sauna tradition?

-The home sauna is characterized by heat, which is created by warming stones with an electric, wood-fired, or smoke sauna stove.
-Water is then poured over the hot stones to generate steam, which is also known as löyly in Finnish, improving the intensity of the humidity and heat.
+In a traditional session, the home sauna wellness is characterized by heat, which is created by warming stones with an electric, wood-fired, or smoke sauna stove.
+Water is then poured over the hot stones to generate steam, also called löyly in Finnish, increasing the humidity and heat intensity.

 Traditional saunas are made from wood, such as cedar, pine, or spruce.
 These materials are heat resistant and discharge a pleasing aroma when warmed.
 Usually, saunas are small and personal.
 They feature tiered benches, enabling users to select their desired heat level.